SupriyaPrabhu27/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# experiment 3 Uploading temperature sensor data in Thing Speak cloud
+NAME: SUPRIYA PRABHU

+REG NO: 24001111

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.